use-inkubator/Ecosystem-Grants/applications/counter-ink.md

 ## Project Overview :page_facing_up:
 ### Overview

-A PoC for a smart-contract based OTC desk built with the ink! framework on the Azero blockchain, which is focused on privacy using zero-knowledge proof.
-This OTC desk will be a v1 and a proof of concept for further development on Liminal, and deployment of a matching engine on DotSama.
+A PoC for a smart-contract based OTC desk built with the ink! framework on the Azero blockchain, focused on permissionlessness and privacy.
+This OTC desk will be a v1 and a proof of concept for further development on Liminal, and deployment of a matching engine for DotSama by using parathreads and XCM.

 ### Project Details

-We plan to build this OTC smart contract on Azero, which will enable cross-contract peer-to-peer trading between parties.
+We plan to build and deploy this OTC smart contract on Azero, which will enable cross-contract peer-to-peer trading for experienced traders as well as early supporters of newly issued projects.
 Users will be able to create and execute trades without the need for any DEX listing or existing liquidity.
-We will use the ink! framework to build this smart contract, and enable counter-offers for takers.
+We will use the ink! framework to build this smart contract, and partial fill for enhanced liquidity.

 ## Team :busts_in_silhouette: